 Conclusion

-Here we sought to identify factors that influence the persistence of created tidal marshes in the FRE through field sampling, spatial analysis, and statistical models.
-Marsh recession was observed in 40 out of the 78 created tidal marshes visited, equating to approximately 9.3%, or 553 of the 254,357 m2 of created habitat surveyed.
+We sought to identify factors that influence the persistence of created tidal marshes in the FRE through field sampling, spatial analysis, and statistical models.
+Marsh recession was observed in 40 out of the 78 created tidal marshes visited, equating to approximately 9.3%, or 23,553 m2 of the 254,357 m2 of created habitat surveyed.
 We found that increases in mean site elevation had a negative effect on recession, while recession was higher in sites that were further upriver and located in the North Arm.
 Though inconclusive, there are indications that protective design elements, such as shear booms, embayed designs, and offshore structures may mitigate marsh recession.
 We suggest that boat wake and herbivory by invasive Canada Geese may be contributing factors to these losses, and require further investigation.
 Dominance by native species was found to decrease with distance upriver and was lower on average in closed embayments than other marsh designs.
 Project age had no significant effect on recession, nor dominance of native species, suggesting that well-designed projects that are allowed to establish through mitigative measures are likely to persist in the long term, though long-term monitoring is still recommended to account for unforeseen events.
 Native and non-native richness showed comparable trends in both reference and created tidal marshes, generally increasing with elevation and distance upriver.
 Plots located in reference sites showed no significant difference in native richness from those of created tidal marshes, suggesting plant communities of created marshes can compositionally resemble those of natural marshes within decades, likely due to natural colonization or propagules within donor plugs.
 We hope that lessons from these investigations will advance the knowledge of tidal marsh creation in the region, inform future management, and inspire further research in the Fraser Estuary.

 Data Availability Statement